sonraisecurity/sonrai-public-assets/utilities/scripts/bulk-ticket-operations_README.md

 If using the option of `-f` for the query, there are a few different things that need to be added to the query to make it work properly.

 ### Offset and Limit
 The script is designed to query 1000 tickets at a time.
-To accomplish this, your query needs to have the following lines for compatibility.
+To achieve this, your query needs to have the following lines for compatibility.

 - **opening header**
   - `query ListFindings ($limit:Long $offset:Long) {`